Visiting the Missouri Star Quilt Company

 My running shoes are so blue, but comfy.
 You should only wear comfy shoes while touring here.
 There is a lot of walking…I mean, if you’re doing it right.
 LOL!

 I took this photo in the Main Store to remind me of the barn quilts that I saw on my drive.
-I had heard that people painted quilt blocks on their barns, but I had never seen them until my drive.
-I saw three!!
+I’d heard that people painted quilt blocks on their barns, but had never seen them until my drive, when I saw three!!
 I really wanted to take photos, but when I saw them I couldn’t find a good place to stop.
 The memory lives in my heart, because they were fantastic.
 Here are some books about it if you’re interested: Following the Barn Quilt Trail and Barn Quilts and the American Quilt Trail Movement.
 There’s also a cute barn quilt coloring book!

 By the way, all of the purchases that you make in the store will show up in your online history.
 I LOVE THAT because it keeps me from buying duplicates … and reminds me what I have when I look at it.